Jobbik

 After the Hungarian parliamentary elections on 8 April 2018, the party polled 1,092,806 votes, securing 19.06% of the total, making it Hungary's second-largest party in the National Assembly.

 Name

 The Movement for a Better Hungary more commonly goes under its abbreviated name Jobbik, which is in fact a play on words.
 The word jobb in Hungarian has two meanings, the adjective for "better" and the direction "right".
 Consequently, the comparative form Jobbik means both "better choice" and "more to the right".
 This is somewhat similar to the English phrase "right choice", which could mean both "a choice on the right side of the political spectrum" and "a correct choice".
-In fact, origally it was a pun, JOBBIK is the short form for JOBBoldali Ifjúsági Közösség (English: Right-wing Youth Community).
+In fact, originally it was a pun, JOBBIK is the short form for JOBBoldali Ifjúsági Közösség (English: Right-wing Youth Community).

-On February 25, 2023, the party's congress announced, that the party legally changed its name to Jobbik – Conservatives.
+On 25 February 2023 the party's congress announced that the party legally changed its name to Jobbik – Conservatives.